Skip to content

 3. The return value is serialized as JSON and resolves the Promise

 All binding calls return a Promise on the JavaScript side.
-Sync Crystal methods resolve immediately on the webview main thread; async: true methods run on a dedicated OS thread via Fiber::ExecutionContext::Isolated, so sleep, channels, and blocking IO all work without freezing the UI.
+Sync Crystal methods resolve inline on the webview thread (see Threading model); async: true methods run on the lune-async Parallel pool, so sleep, channels, and blocking IO all work without freezing the UI.

 JS / TS file generation